-This statistic displays Google's advertising revenue since 2001.
+This statistic displays Google's advertising or ad revenue since 2001.
 In 2015, Google's ad revenue amounted to almost 67.39 billion US dollars.
 That year, advertising accounted for the majority percent of the online company's total revenues.

-Google's advertising revenues – additional information
+Google's ad revenues – additional information

 Search advertising is an internet marketing method which positions advertisements on a search engine’s search result pages.
 Advertisements are therefore tailored to match the keywords or search terms used.
 Google dominates search advertising in the United States.